Nostradamos/plantjournal-api-sqlite3/README.md

 ToDo
 =====

-* Refactor comments.
-Add them where they are missing.
-* Refactor generic-find?!
-* Refactor constants/variable names
 * Add etag field, basically hash over all attributes with md5.
 Easy for create, bit harder for update.
 Needs overhaul of those two functions.
+Do or don't?!
 * Add like/contains... to setWhere
 * Add .on events
 * Add sorting for find, update, delete